 Internationalization + Localization = Globalization

-To sum up, internationalization significantly affects the ease of the product’s localization.
+To sum up, internationalization significantly affects the ease of a product’s localization.
 If you have questions about your software’s localization or internationalization, feel free to reach out to us – we will be glad to help you make the first steps!